Making Your Beijing Tour Unforgettable

 With thousands of rooms for 14 emperors, the Forbidden City (故宫博物院/ 紫禁城, also called the “Former Palace 故宫 today) is an important historical monument in China.
 It was also named a UNESCO World Cultural Heritage site in 1987.

 The palace contains thousands of historical relics that date back several hundred years, including beautiful paintings, jade, ceramics and everyday items used by the imperial families.

-The Forbidden City ranks as the most important palaces in the world and shares this coveted distinction with Buckingham Palace, the Palace of Versailles, the Kremlin, and the White House, among many other impressive structures.
+The Forbidden City ranks as one of the most important palaces in the world and shares this coveted distinction with Buckingham Palace, the Palace of Versailles, the Kremlin, and the White House, among many other impressive structures.

 Exhibitions at the Forbidden City